 \section{Related Works}

-Dynamic Filter Network (DFN) is an adaptive deep neural network architecture \cite{jia2016dynamic} that generates filter parameters by learning.
+Dynamic Filter Network (DFN) is an adaptive deep neural network architecture \cite{jia2016dynamic} that generates filter parameters by neural networks.
 DFN consists of a filter generator and dynamic filter layers.
 The filter generator produces weights of the neural network, and the process of filtering occurs in the dynamic filter layer with the generated weights.
 This method conditionally adjusts weight vectors for given patch-level features.
-This learning method is simpler and works more efficiently over self-attention network \cite{wu2019pay}.
-Kim \textit{et al.} \cite{kim2020dual} proposed a convolution based dynamic filter network to enhance salient features from unseen noisy audio stream, and their experimental results showed that their approach outperformed over conventional feature enhancement methods.
-Fujita \textit{et al.} \cite{fujita2020attention} also utilized a dynamic filter based method for a light weight ASR model.
-They confirmed that applying dynamic convolution to the encoder-decoder network improves accuracy and reduces computational load over transformer\cite{vaswani2017attention} based models.
-Although dynamic filter based approaches have shown progressive performance improvements recently over other methods, they typically require high computational cost in filter implementation.
+This learning method is simpler and works more efficiently over a self-attention network \cite{wu2019pay}.
+Kim \textit{et al.} \cite{kim2020dual} proposed a convolution-based dynamic filter network to enhance salient features from the unseen noisy audio stream, and their experimental results showed that their approach outperformed conventional feature enhancement methods.
+Fujita \textit{et al.} \cite{fujita2020attention} also utilized a dynamic filter-based method for a lightweight ASR model.
+They confirmed that applying dynamic convolution to the decoder part in the encoder-decoder model improves accuracy and reduces computational load over transformer\cite{vaswani2017attention} based models.
+Although dynamic filter-based approaches have shown progressive performance improvements recently over other methods, they typically require high computational cost in filter implementation since the weights are produced by each patch basis.
 To alleviate this issue, we borrow the idea of Decoupled Dynamic Filter (DDF) \cite{zhou2021decoupled} from computer vision.
 Instead of a single filter to take up channel-spatial features directly, DDF divides the filtering into two parts: channel and spatial.
-The channel wise filter applies computationally efficient 1-D convolution while the spatial wise side uses a simple global average pooling.
+The channel-wise filter applies computationally efficient 1-D convolution while the spatial-wise side uses a simple global average pooling.
 These two filters are trained at separate branches of the network and they are then combined into forming a dynamic filter for input feature maps.
-By using simple computations, this method yields significant reduction in memory and floating-point operations (FLOPs).
-In our adaptation of DDF, we split the dynamic filter process into Pixel Dynamic Filter (PDF) and Instance-level Dynamic Filter (IDF).
-The PDF follows spatial attention mechanism to capture pixel saliency and the IDF determines direction of dynamic weight vector adaptive to input audio clip.
+By using simple computations, this method yields a significant reduction in memory and floating-point operations (FLOPs).
+In our adaptation of DDF, we split the dynamic filter process into Pixel Dynamic Filter (PDF) and Instance-level Dynamic Filter (IDF), and the process is described in Fig1.
+The PDF follows a spatial attention mechanism to capture pixel saliency and the IDF determines the direction of the dynamic weight vector adaptive to the input audio clip.
 The outputs of PDF and IDF are utilized to conduct the dynamic filter process.